-Talking to individual students is going to be may still be a challenge this year and we will not tolerate any spamming or trolling of students.
-If you do get the chance for a conversation, try and be brief and to the point - but make sure you tell them something they will remember.
+When talking to students try and be brief and to the point - but make sure you tell them something they will remember.
 A good icebreaker is to introduce yourself, and then ask them a couple of questions before you start to talk about yourself and your ideas.
 Focus on the changes you are proposing that are relevant to them - remember elections are about the voters.
 Remember to remind students that they should vote in order of preference and if you aren't their first choice ask them to consider putting you in second.